Dedicated to the Success of Our Clients

 When parents share custody, they typically create a Shared Parenting Plan that establishes the details of their parenting situation.
 The plan should identify decision-makers regarding medical care and education and who will pay for extracurricular activities and health insurance.

-Our child custody lawyers help you develop a Shared Parenting Plan so that the agreement reached is fair to you.
+Our Akron custody lawyers help you develop a Shared Parenting Plan so that the agreement reached is fair to you.